Jebumon/CSharp-mars-rover-mission-kata/README.md

 The Plateau is divided into a grid.
 A Rover’s position is represented by x and y co-ordinates and the letters N, S, W, E to represent North, South, West, East (the four cardinal compass points) respectively.

+I have added an additional feature to display Rover position and path on Plateau surface like a map.

 <!-- Technologies Involved -->
 ##  Technologies Involved